PtrMan/C2VHDL/README.rst

 What it Does
 ============

+C2VHDL implements a decent subset of C, enough to do useful things in an FPGA:

  - most statements: if, while, for, break, continue, return, switch, case, default
  - functions
  - single dimension arrays